argilla-io/argilla/docs/_source/guides/llms/conceptual_guides/sft.md

 # Collecting demonstration data
 This guide explains how to implement workflows for collecting demonstration data.
 As covered in the ["Data Collection for Large Language Models" guide](rlhf.md), the importance of demonstration data - **prompts and demonstrations** - is paramount for improving LLMs.
-This data aids in supervised fine-tuning, also known as instruction-tuning or behaviour cloning, where models learn to respond based on human examples.
+This data aids in supervised fine-tuning, also known as instruction-tuning or behavior cloning, where models learn to respond based on human examples.
 Despite being seen as labor-intensive, recent research like the LIMA work indicates that even a small set of 1,000 diverse, high-quality examples can efficiently train a model.
 Argilla Feedback was developed to **simplify this process, distributing it among multiple labelers in your organization**.

 :::{tip}
 You can add unlimited users to your Argilla instance and datasets so Argilla can be seamlessly used to **distribute the workload among hundreds of labelers or experts within your organization**.
 Similar efforts include Dolly from Databricks or OpenAssistant.
-If you’d like help setting up such effort, reach out to us and we’ll gladly help out.
+If you’d like help setting up such an effort, reach out to us and we’ll gladly help out.
 :::

 The following figure illustrates the steps to collect feedback from a team of labelers and perform supervised fine-tuning.
 The steps are: **configure the dataset**, **add records**, **labelers write demonstrations**, **prepare the dataset**, and **fine-tune the SFT model**.